karta2341940/En/EN.md

 Today I aka blue diamond lecturer will tell you How to make a beautiful and successful business card.
 (next page)

-A successful and beautiful business card must have this 3 element
+A successful and beautiful business card must have this 3 elements First information information is very important

 # Title
 How to create your own business card.